All Episodes

 And that is what they are worried about.

-Is that is that pretty close to what you'll but boy oh boy let somebody diss that high school or college and they unite together, and I think what's happened is Trump didn't go to that high school, and they're in a panic because he's created this wave.
+And I think what's happened is Trump didn't go to that high school, and they're in a panic because he's created this wave.

-If you look at the t voter turnout in the primaries and caucuses so far, he's people are turning out, they're setting records on the Republican side, and those polls don't matter if the record turnout favors Trump, and that's what they're afraid of is actually the unclean masses, people who have never voted are gonna come out and put this guy in, and then he's not gonna be beholden to anybody.
+And that's what they're afraid of: is actually the unclean masses, people who have never voted, are going to come out and put this guy in, and then he's not going to be beholden to anybody.

 See, he can't hear me when he's talking, so he didn't hear what I just said to him.

-He was talking the whole time I was talking, because he can't hear me.
+He was talking the whole time I was talking because he can't hear me.

-That's our state of the art phone system.
+That's our state-of-the-art phone system.

-But pretty much we're saying the same things in different ways.
+But pretty much, we're saying the same things in different ways.

-Ahead of everything, and they're trying to protect the club.
+And they're trying to protect the club.

-They're protecting the ruling class, they're protecting their own elite status, and the Republicans are on on the verge here of blowing it for every elite if they let Trump in the tent.
+And the Republicans are on the verge here of blowing it for every elite if they let Trump in the tent.

 That's the theory.

-So we'll take a break, we'll we'll we'll we'll churn that around here a while and be back and continue after this.
+We'll turn that around here a while and be back and continue after this.

-The the Democrat Party needs the Republican Party like the Harlem Globetrotters needed the Washington Generals.
+Yeah, I think it would help you to understand the Democrat Party needs the Republican Party like the Harlem Globetrotters needed the Washington Generals.

-It's akin to the the Roadrunner needing that bumbling fool, Wiley E. Coyote.
+It's akin to the Roadrunner needing that bumbling fool Wiley E. Coyote, or there would not have been a cartoon show.

 Export Selection